eyak/Aimsum_BaseCase/README.md

 Sign in with provided username and password, and ‘Acquire’ a license.

 ## Troubleshooting
-If you receive ‘Cannot connect to server’ when running the licensor, try using another wifi, Free-TAU is blocking the server.
+If you receive ‘Cannot connect to server’ when running the licenser, try using another network, Free-TAU is blocking the server.

 ## Installing Script Dependencies
 Follow this [guide](https://docs.aimsun.com/next/22.0.1/UsersManual/ScriptIntro.html#:~:text=Always%20choose%20the%20most%20recent%20version%20of%20Python%203%20available.) to install required python dependencies like pandas, and numpy.